What We Do ~ GFWC Club Manual and More

 You can sign into the GFWC Member Portal to access.

-Communications and Public Relations
+Communications and Public Relations Advancement Plan

-GFWC ENDORSED FUNDRAISER: STARFISH PROJECT
+GFWC ENDORSED FUNDRAISER: LADY JANE

-Leadership
+Leadership Advancement Plan

 This Advancement Plan contains valuable information, including practical ideas and resources to assist states, districts, and clubs in developing leadership skills in their members.
 Whatever talent you use, leadership always involves taking risks, being innovative, and promoting new directions.
 Some may talk about being born leaders, but most of us learn how to be a strong leader, and we should never stop learning and stretching.
 Just as “management” as a philosophy has evolved through the years into “leadership,” there has also been a growing realization that leadership development involves personal growth and improvement and influencing and fostering others.